What Is A Raspberry Pi? (Hardware, Software, Goal & Usage)

 It’s like the perfect device for any project you have that requires a computer but where you don’t want to use your main computer.

-As I mentioned previously, the main goal is to have a cheap computer that can be used by young students to learn how to code.
-So, the Raspberry Pi and the software environment are particularly good for that.
+As I mentioned previously, the main goal is to have a cheap computer that young students can use to learn how to code.
+The Pi and its software environment are particularly good for that.
 With Raspberry Pi OS and the built-in features, you can start to learn Python or Scratch (a visual language where you don’t have to type anything) in a few minutes.

-From there, you can go a bit further, and start plugging electronics components (LED, buttons, various sensors) to interact with your Raspberry Pi in a more interesting programming project.
+From there, you can go a bit further, and start plugging electronics components (LED, buttons, various sensors) to interact with your Pi in more interesting ways.
 You can even get a robot kit, where you plug all the parts into the Raspberry Pi and use code to control it.

 Another way to use a Raspberry Pi is to host servers.
 In fact, it’s probably what I do the most.
 When you only need a small server to host your backup files, test a website before making it public, or host a VPN server to access your home network from everywhere (I have a Raspberry Pi Zero running all the time for that).

-You’ll find more details about these examples in the links below, and I will also list links to tons of projects in the next section.
+You’ll find more details about these projects in the links below, and I will also list links to tons of tutorials in the next section.

 Learn more: